The Gonzaga Family in Adoration of the Holy Trinity: History

 The whole Rubens cycle, consistent with the dedication of the church that holds it, references the Catholic divine Trinity.
 It is clearly the theme of the Gonzaga Trinity but it is also recalled by the side paintings in the triptych.
 According to Catholicism, both the baptism of Christ and his transfiguration were moments of divine manifestation in which the divine nature of Christ as the "Son of God" were revealed, that is, as a member of the Trinity.
 In that way, the iconography of the Mantuan chapel corresponds to those of the Church of Jesus in Rome—an important Jesuit church.
 There the central altarpiece depicts the Trinity, flanked by Christ's baptism and transfiguration.

 The three Rubens paintings remained in their original places up to the Napoleonic occupation of Mantua in 1797.
 In the period of Napoleonic looting, the Church of the Holy Trinity was sacked and the Flemish paintings were removed by the commissioner Etienne-Marie Siauve.
-The side canvases were taken over the Alps, where they can be found today (The Baptism at Anversa and The Transfiguration at Nancy).
+The side canvases were taken over the Alps, where they can be found today (The Baptism at Antwerp and The Transfiguration at Nancy).

 The central painting, the Gonzaga Trinity, had a more unfortunate fate.
 It was cut into several sections by soldiers: sections in which the sons of Vincenzo Gonzaga and Eleonora de' Medici appeared along with several court guards were subdivided into various fragments, which mostly contained the portrait's faces and many of which are lost.
 The center of the composition was cut in two, horizontally.
 These two parts have been, as much as possible, reassembled and are now in the Ducal Palace of Mantua.
 Several of the partial fragments that can't be reintegrated into the rest of the painting are also kept there.